-Hewlett Gulch Trail is a 7.6 mile heavily trafficked out and back trail located near Bellvue, CO that features a river and is rated as moderate.
+Hewlett Gulch Trail is a 7.6 mile heavily trafficked out and back trail located near Bellvue, Colorado that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and birding and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash